 Melbourne’s street art scene is world famous, so make sure to pop into a few of the popular laneways to check out the work of local and international artists.
 Some of the best are Hosier Lane, ACDC Lane and Centre Place.

 You can either explore these alleyways by yourself, or join a street art tour to get a bit more background on the art that you’re seeing.
-Melbourne Street Tours runs a great street art tour, led by actual artists who can point out their own handiwork.
-The tours start at 1 p.m., however, so plan your day so that you can grab some lunch first.
-(P.S.
-I have a whole guide on the best Melbourne tours if you want to explore more options for day tours.)
+I think the tours run by Melbourne Street Tours are great.
+They’re led by actual street artists who can point out their own handiwork.
+The tours start at 1.30pm, however, so grab some lunch first.

 Chinatown